Myck Kabongo: National team

 Kabongo represented the DR Congo national basketball team at the AfroBasket 2017 in Senegal/Tunisia where he finished among the top players in the categories assists per game (4.8) and steals per game (2.8).

 Kabongo was invited to camp with Canada's national team for the 2013 FIBA Americas Championship but failed to make the final roster.

 Amateur career

 Kabongo competes for Overseas Elite in annual The Basketball Tournament.
 He was a point guard on the 2015 team who won TBT's $1 million prize.

 Coaching career

 On October 4, 2024, Kabongo was hired as an assistant coach and player development coach by the Salt Lake City Stars of the NBA G League.

 Personal life

 Kabongo was born and raised in Lubumbashi, a city in Zaire (now known as the Democratic Republic of the Congo).
-He has four brothers, including actor Emmanuel Kabongo, and one sister Vanessa who obtained an athletic scholarship and played basketball at the University of Delaware from 2007-2012.
+He has four brothers, including actor Emmanuel Kabongo, and one sister Vanessa who obtained an athletic scholarship and played basketball at the University of Delaware from 2007 to 2012.
 In 1998, Kabongo immigrated to Toronto with his family after five years of living in South Africa.